GoogleCloudPlatform/click-to-deploy/k8s/nginx/README.md

 # Overview
-NGINX is open-source software for web serving, reverse proxying, caching, load balancing, and media streaming.
+NGINX is open source software for web serving, reverse proxying, caching, load balancing, and media streaming.
 NGINX can also function as a proxy server for email (IMAP, POP3, and SMTP) and a reverse proxy and load balancer for HTTP, TCP, and UDP servers.

 If you would like to learn more about NGINX, please, visit [NGINX website](https://www.nginx.com/).